sbastkowski/Bio-Tradis/README.md

     docker pull sangerpathogens/bio-tradis

+Alternatively if you wish to build docker locally, first clone this repository and from within the source code directory type:

+    docker build -t sangerpathogens/bio-tradis:local .

 To use Bio-Tradis use a command like this (substituting in your directories), where your files are assumed to be stored in /home/ubuntu/data:

     docker run --rm -it -v /home/ubuntu/data:/data sangerpathogens/bio-tradis bacteria_tradis -h